 I’ve used Pine Tree Farms suet for many years and like the quality.
 I have never had trouble with it and my local birds seem to like it.
-Next winter I plan to experiment with some blocks of C&S Pure Suet I purchased from Amazon.
+This past winter I experimented with blocks of C&S Pure Suet purchased from Amazon.
 It is rendered suet with no extra ingredients at all.
-(Only use this type in cold weather as in hot weather it will melt and can also go rancid.)
+(Only use this type in cold weather as in hot weather it will melt and can also go rancid.
+See above.)

 What About Nutsie Seed Cakes?

-Nutsie Seed Cakes are an alternate to suet that tends to be popular with the same group of birds.
+Nutsie Seed Cakes are an alternative to suet that tends to be popular with the same group of birds.
 The ingredients list is: “mixed tree nuts, peanuts, sunflower hearts, pecans, dried fruit, gelatin”.
-The 10-oz version is sized the same as regular suet cakes so they can be offered in the same types of feeder that are designed for suet cakes.
+The 10-oz version is sized the same as regular suet cakes so they can be offered in the same types of feeder that are designed for regular square suet cakes.